Kaveh8/Binary-Tree-Traversal-Java/README.md

-# Binary Tree Traversal Algorithm in Java with Recursion
+# Binary Tree and Binary Search Tree Traversal Algorithm in Java with Recursion
 inOrder-preOrder-postOrder Travesal by Recursive Functions

 **Node Class:** defining a node of tree.

+**BinaryTree Class:** define a set of nodes and organize them in the binary tree.

-**Tree Class:** define a set of nodes and organize them in the binary tree.
+**BinarySearchTree Class:** define a set of nodes and organize them in the binary search tree.

 **Main Class:** define tree and nodes and call traverse functions for the tree.

-In MainClass define an objcet from Tree class.
-Add node by define an object from Node class and add it to the Tree.
-Then traverse the tree as you wish.